India: Nepali man freed from jail after 41 years without trial | DW | 09.04.2021

 "He was always silent and wouldn't talk to anyone," Das told DW.
 "Everyone believed he was mentally disturbed.
 I tried to speak to him, but he didn't understand anything I said."

-He also noticed during his time at the correctional center, that while all other inmates were receiving letters and had visitors, no one ever came for Timsina.
+He also noticed during his time at the correctional center, that, though the other inmates were receiving letters and had visitors, no one ever came for Timsina.

 When Das, who had been on trial for nine years, received bail in October 2020, he vowed to find the family of the man he believed to be Dipak Jaishi.